 But then, people started distributing cats all around the world.
 And that’s when the trouble started.

 When people introduce a non-native species to a new region, it disrupts the natural environment, throwing off the delicate balance between predator and prey that has been established over eons.
 Invasive species eat the prey of native predators, leaving them with nothing to eat.
 That prey is also predator to smaller things, such as insects and plants, and without anything to feed on them, they overgrow.
-Since cats are not native to the United States, once you put yours in the front yard, it’ll become the apex predator, killing smaller animals.
-By all accounts, is an invasive species.
+Since cats are not native to the United States, ,they become the apex predator outdoors, killing all the small animals they can find.
+By all accounts, the domestic cat is an invasive species.

 The Size of the Problem